Hansade2005/pixel-pilot/TAVILY_INTEGRATION.md

 # Tavily Web Search Integration

-This document explains how to use the Tavily web search and extraction tools that have been integrated into the AI App Builder.
+This document explains how to use the Tavily web search and extraction tools that have been integrated into the PiPilot.

 ## Overview